team-decent/decent-bench/docs/source/user.rst

                 network.receive_all(i)

         def finalize(self, network: P2PNetwork) -> None:  # noqa: D102
+            # Optionally override finalize method.
+Code below is the default behavior
-            # Optionally clear any auxiliary variables to free memory.
+            # which clears auxiliary variables to free memory.
             # This function is called after the algorithm completes.
-            # Not mandatory, but good practice to avoid memory leaks.
+            # It is generally not necessary to override this method unless your algorithm
+            # requires special cleanup or finalization.
             for agent in network.agents():
                 agent.aux_vars.clear()